Prologue: It Takes a Thief…

 "It's a family heirloom," she lied.
 "My late aunt passed it on to me months ago.
 I just learned what it's really worth thanks to that whole mess with Narcissa Richmond and The Grandmaster of Theft.
 That necklace I saw them competing over looked similar to mine, so I looked into it, learned about Adora's Tear and, well, here I am.
 I've no idea how my aunt got her hands on this, but whatever.
 I want you all to have it."

 His urge to grab it and study it up close was great, but he held back.
 There were other things that needed to be done first.
 "We'll have to get it verified to prove it is the real thing.
 If it is, there's a 500,000 crown reward-"

-"I sincerely doubt that," she muttered while turning away from him.
+"I sincerely doubt that," she muttered as she turned away.
 "I'm…not exactly someone your practice would want to have in it."

-He patted her shoulder gently.
+He patted her shoulder.
 "There's nobody that our faith won't welcome.
 If there's something you've done or plan to do which is troubling you or you want to confess, the church is here for you."

-She grew quiet and bit down on her lip. "…Is it true that if there is something that someone wishes to get off their chest, The Followers are not just willing to be there for them, you promise absolute confidentiality about anything shared?"
+She bit down on her lip. "…Is it true that if there is something that someone wishes to get off their chest, The Followers are not just willing to be there for them, you promise absolute confidentiality about anything shared?"

 "Yes, it's true.
 We will never betray your secrets.
 If there's anything you'd like to discuss, I'm happy to lend you my ear and console."

 "I…" She dropped her head and sighed.
 "I'm really, really, really sorry, but can I have a moment to think about this?"

 "Take all the time you need.
 We'll always be here for you."

 She took a seat, clasped her hands around her head, and stared at the ground.
-"There is something I'd like to discuss," she said after a minute or so of contemplation, "but is it alright if we do this elsewhere?
-In a few days from now?"
+"There is something I'd like to discuss," she said after a minute of contemplation, "but is it alright if we do this elsewhere?
+And in a few days from now?"